Trilobozoa: History and interpretations

 The members of the Trilobozoa are now thought to be sessile, benthic organisms of unknown affinities, and are a subject open for interpretations and debate.

 Description

-Trilobozoans had a tri-radial shield-like body that had three antimeres which consisted of a cluster of grooves on their outer surface and within their inner cavity.
+Trilobozoans had a triradial shield-like body that had three antimeres which consisted of a cluster of grooves on their outer surface and within their inner cavity.
 Most of the members of the Trilobozoa possessed bifurcating concave areas internally that were all separated by sharp ridges.
-These structures were more likely stiff and culticular rather than elastic internal bodies or membranes even though those structures may have been resistant, they also could've corresponded to collapsed chambers that can be observed within the related genera Albumares and Anfesta.
+These structures were more likely stiff and culticular rather than elastic internal bodies or membranes even though those structures may have been resistant, they also could have corresponded to collapsed chambers that can be observed within the related genera Albumares and Anfesta.
 In Tribrachidium, the sediment preserving the animal penetrated from above only within areas between those organs.
 The spiral-like orientation of the internal bodies of trilobozoans suggests that they were modified from an originally longitudinal to the axis which resulted in the deposition of the organs.